Learning Fast and Slow: PROPEDEUTICA for Real-time Malware Detection: Implementation Details

-~ The \reconm first splits system calls sequences according to the PIDs of processes invoking them.
-Next, it parses these sequences into three types of sequential data: process-wide n-gram sequence, process-wide density sequence, and system-wide frequency feature vector, explained below.
-Then, it converts the sequential data into windows using the sliding window method.
-The sliding window method is usually used to translate a sequential classification problem into a classical classification problem, and also works well with a large amount of data~\cite{dietterich2002machine}.
+In \spectrum, both the ML and the \deepm classifiers use the \reconm to preprocess the input system call sequences and obtain the same preprocessed data.
+The \reconm splits system calls sequences according to the PIDs of processes invoking them and parses them into three types of sequential data: process-wide n-gram sequence, process-wide density sequence, and system-wide frequency feature vector.
+Then, the \reconm converts the sequential data into windows using the sliding window method, which is usually used to translate a sequential classification problem into a classical one for every sliding window~\cite{forrest96}.